Best places to travel to in January 2018

 Why trek to Europe for palaces and forts, when Jaipur is just on your doorstep?

-- Top January events: Kite Festival, Jaipur Literature Fest and Elephant Festival.
+- Top January events: Kite Festival, Jaipur Literature Fest, Camel Fair Bikaner, Desert Festival Jaisalmer and Baneshwar Fair.

 - Best for: Exploration, adventure, history, culture.